 Best for Forgiveness

 So many of the golf drivers geared towards seniors are going to be all about distance.
-With the swing speeds of senior golfers decreasing, the extra speed and distance is important.
-However, some seniors feel as though the best drivers are those that are forgiving.
+With the swing speeds of senior golfers decreasing, the extra speed and distance are important.
+However, some seniors feel as though the best golf drivers are those that are forgiving.

 Frequently Asked Questions (FAQ)